 How many can you make out of a bottle of Champagne?

-With equal parts juice, you can usually get 12 to 16 drinks per bottles.
+With equal parts juice, you can usually get 12 to 16 drinks per bottle.

 So I hope you’ll mix up this Cranberry Orange Mimosa recipe for your holiday get-togethers this year, share them with friends and enjoy all kinds of holiday cheer with this bubbly and fruity cocktail in hand!